LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

 ^ 4-listmorefiles
 5-listfilesdigitonly - This script displays the current directory's contents in long format and the user and group IDs numerically, including hidden files
-6-firstdirectory - This script creates a directory within another directory
+6-firstdirectory - This script creates a directory within another directory 7-movethatfile - This script moves a file into the first directory